MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/use.md

 # Get started using the Awards and Recognition app

-As a user, use the Awards and Recognition app to submit nominations to recognize individual co-workers and teams, view your own recognitions, and update your user settings.
+As a user, use the Awards and Recognition app to submit nominations to recognize individual coworkers and teams, view your own recognitions, and update your user settings.

 Some users also have the ability to update the apps language setting if the **Employee Experience Localizer** security role is assigned to them by a Power Platform admin.